nesi/puppet-puppet/README.markdown

 # Introduction

 While working on the [dynaguppy](https://github.com/Aethylred/dynaguppy) project a module was required to install and configure puppet, puppetmaster and hiera.
 As the puppet agent and puppetmaster share configuration files (`/etc/puppet/puppet.conf` in particular), and puppet modules should not attempt to manage files *between* modules, a single puppet and puppetmaster module would be required.
-Hiera is now installed with Puppet as a dependency, it is appropriate that hiera is condfigured with this module.
+Hiera is now installed with Puppet as a dependency, it is appropriate that hiera is configured with this module.

 ...thus we get puppet recursivley puppetising puppet, which can only end in wonderous singularity, or firey loops of oblivion.